-- restricting issuers involved in controversial activities and controversial behaviour.
-This is done by applying Goldman Sachs Asset Management B.V. (the "Investment Manager" or "Goldman Sachs") norms-based responsible investment criteria, restricting investments involved in the development, production, maintenance or trade of controversial weapons, the production of tobacco products, thermal coal mining and/or oil sands extraction. - restricting countries subject to country-wide arms embargo sanctions imposed by the United Nations Security Council, and countries on the global money laundering and terrorist financing watchdog, Financial Action Task Force list, that are subject to a "Call for Action" - adherence to principles of good governance, respect of human rights and labour rights, protection of the environment and prevention of bribery and corruption.
+- restricting issuers involved in controversial activities.
+This is done by restricting investments involved in the development, production, maintenance or trade of controversial weapons, the production of tobacco products, thermal coal mining and/or oil sands extraction. - restricting countries subject to country-wide arms embargo sanctions imposed by the United Nations Security Council, and countries on the global money laundering and terrorist financing watchdog, Financial Action Task Force list, that are subject to a "Call for Action" - adherence to principles of good governance, respect of human rights and labour rights, protection of the environment and prevention of bribery and corruption.
 The Sub-Fund does so by assessing the extent to which issuers act in accordance with relevant laws and internationally recognised standards (for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact).